 Used fresh or dried, savory is one of the key ingredients in Herbes de Provence along with marjoram, thyme, oregano, and rosemary and makes a great growing partner alongside its Mediterranean cousins.
 Why not try growing your own ‘Herbes de Provence’ herb bed or patio container at home!

-Good Products For Growing Savory:
+Good Products At Amazon For Growing Savory:

 - Garden Safe Take Root Rooting Hormone